 Interested applicants must be able to perform physically demanding field work, enjoy working with children and the general public, be comfortable multi-tasking in the office, and be interested in historic preservation, Maine history and the natural world.

-Independent Research Opportunities: The opportunity to conduct independent research projects related to either the historic collections of Vaughan Homestead or to the ecology of Vaughan Woods is available to VWHH interns, but is not a requirement of the internship.
-The range of topics for research within our archive and in the Woods is vast, including, but not limited to, Maine history, early agriculture, women’s history, land conservation, 18th – 20th century art, monarch habitat, water quality, erosion control, invasive species, etc..
+Independent Research Opportunities: The opportunity to conduct independent research projects related to either the historic collections of Vaughan Homestead or to the ecology or recreational use of Vaughan Woods is available to VWHH interns, but is not a requirement of the internship.
+The range of topics for research within our archive and in the Woods is vast, including, but not limited to, Maine history, early agriculture, women’s history, land conservation, 18th – 20th century art, monarch habitat, water quality, erosion control, invasive species, recreational management issues etc..
 Interested students should contact VWHH to discuss their areas of interest.

 VWHH will help students frame research questions and identify areas within the collection to conduct research.
 We ask that students work with an advisor from their college or university on their independent projects, and that they submit a final report to VWHH upon completion of their summer research.

-Rate of pay: VWHH will provide a modest stipend.
+Compensation: VWHH provides a modest stipend and housing.
 Interns and students conducting independent research projects are encouraged to apply for grant funding or work study funds from their college or university to compensate their time with VWHH.
-Housing opportunities may be available.

 Hours: Flexible hours; 25-40 hours a week including some Saturdays and Sundays; June-August; some weeks will consist of more work hours than others.